 Search strategy

-We undertook searches of Medline and Embase for publications from 2000 to the end of 2016.
+We undertook searches of Medline and Embase in October 2016 for publications from 2000 to the October 2016.
 The strategy was first developed in Medline, and then adapted for Embase.
 An example search strategy is shown in the appendix, the same strategy being used in amended form for the Embase search.
 Search terms including delay, diagnosis, under-diagnosis, detection, and awareness were used along with terms including barriers and inertia to identify relevant studies.
-We had limited resources for completing the review, and did not search prior to 2000 since electronic health records that would facilitate large studies based on medical records were not in wide use in primary care before that date.
+We had limited funding for completing the review and therefore did not extend the search to before the year 2000.
+We were also aware that electronic health records that would facilitate large studies based on medical records were not in wide use in primary care before that date.
 Also, changes over time in health system structures and policies (including the definition of hypertension) could affect detection levels and factors influencing detection rates.
 We did not undertake a search of the grey literature.

 Inclusion / exclusion criteria